Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

 All the methods based on inner-outer iterations described in \cref{ssec:inout} and the methods based on GKS described in \ref{ssec:GKSlplq} can handle regularization terms of the form $\calR(\bfx)=\|\bfL\bfx\|_p^p$: this can be done efficiently if matrix-vector products with $\bfL$ are cheap to compute.
-Note that regularization functional such as the discrete total variation
+Note that the discrete (anisotropic) total variation regularization functional,

 can be expressed in this framework.
 When $0<p\leq 1$, such regularization terms can be interpreted as enforcing sparsity of the unknown $\bfD\bfx$.
-An IRN method was proposed in \cite{wohlberg2007tv} that employs CGLS during the inner iterations, while \cite{arridge2014iterated} uses preconditioned LSQR applied to a problem that is effectively transformed into standard form.
+An IRN method for handling TV-like regularizers was proposed in \cite{wohlberg2007tv} that employs CGLS during the inner iterations, while \cite{arridge2014iterated} uses preconditioned LSQR applied to a problem that is effectively transformed into standard form.
 The authors of \cite{gazzola2020edges} propose an inner-outer iterative method that enhances edges through multiplicative updates of the weights, and which exploits the hybrid projection method based on joint bidiagonalization method \cref{eq:jointbd}.
-The methods based on flexible Krylov subspaces described in \ref{ssec:flexible} can be as well extended to handle problem \cref{msl:eq:originaltransfpbm}, but the strategies adopted to achieve this are regularizer-dependent: in other words, no universal approach is possible, even for the special case $\calR(\bfx)=\|\bfL\bfx\|_p^p$.
+The methods based on flexible Krylov subspaces described in \cref{ssec:flexible} can be as well extended to handle problem \cref{msl:eq:originaltransfpbm}, but the strategies adopted to achieve this are regularizer-dependent: in other words, no universal approach is possible, even for the special case $\calR(\bfx)=\|\bfL\bfx\|_p^p$.
 For instance, \cite{chung2019} describes an approach that works when $\bfL$ is an orthogonal wavelet transform for methods based on both the flexible Arnoldi and the flexible Golub-Kahan algorithms.
-Also, \cite{gazzolasabate2019} describe an extension of FGMRES that handles transformation to standard form of total variation \cref{def:tv}.
-Finally, hybrid Krylov projection method based on either an inner-outer iteration scheme or a flexible scheme, are used for nuclear norm regularization $\calR(\bfx)=\|\bfx\|_{\ast}$, which is meaningful when $\bfx$ is a vectorization of a low-rank 2D quantity (such as a low-rank 2D image) \cite{gazzola2020krylov}.
+Also, \cite{GaSL18} describe an extension of FGMRES that handles total variation \cref{def:tv} by first transforming into standard form.
+Finally, hybrid Krylov projection methods based on either an inner-outer iterative scheme or a flexible scheme, have been used for nuclear norm regularization $\calR(\bfx)=\|\bfx\|_{\ast}$, which is meaningful when $\bfx$ is a vectorization of a low-rank 2D quantity (such as a low-rank 2D image); see \cite{gazzola2020krylov}.